ijoonc/ijoonc/README.md

 ### Hello, I'm Isaac!

-I am a software engineer intern, developer, programmer, and student at Harvey Mudd College.
+I am a software engineer, developer, programmer, and student at Harvey Mudd College.
+I am majoring in Computer Science with a concentration in Economics.
 My dream is to utilize my computational intelligence, skill-set, and inner drive to make positive, lasting changes in our society through technology.
-I have professional experience in software development & testing, machine learning, computer vision, artificial intelligence, and object-oriented programming as shown by my internship and research endeavors.
+I have experience in software development & testing, machine learning, artificial intelligence, algorithms, and object-oriented programming as shown by my professional endeavors.
 I am also a freelance developer and I love to learn.
 I create projects that spark innovation, creativity, and fun!

 Upon graduation, I plan to look for a group of innovative, motivational, and inspiring talent that focuses on changing the world for the better through the monumental wave of technology and AI.
+For those who are intrigued by my vision and experiences, please feel free to reach out!

 **Computer Skills** 🧠
 1. *Programming Languages*: Python, C++, Java, C, R, JavaScript, React, HTML, CSS, SQL, and Haskell